 He pauses, knowing he has made it past a clutch point, and turns to smile at the camera.
 Here in the Boston-area theater where I’m watching Free Solo, the new documentary on Honnold’s journey up Yosemite’s monster wall from filmmakers Elizabeth Chai Vasarhelyi and Jimmy Chin, the audience erupts into laughter and applause.

 Honnold is perhaps the most famous among the growing community of free soloers—those who rock climb alone, without the use of ropes or a harness.
-Already known for his speed records and for tackling some of the most challenging natural rock walls on Earth (Yosemite National Park’s Half Dome, Zion’s Moonlight Buttress), Honnold solidified his place in climbing history on June 3, 2017, as the first person to free solo El Capitan, one of the most challenging natural rock walls on the planet.
+Already known for his speed records and for tackling some of Earth’s most fearsome climbs (Yosemite National Park’s Half Dome, Zion’s Moonlight Buttress), Honnold solidified his place in climbing history on June 3, 2017, as the first person to free solo El Capitan, one of the most challenging natural rock walls on the planet.

-Towering approximately 3,000 feet over the pine forests of Yosemite, El Capitan is challenging for even the most experienced of climbers.
+Towering some 3,000 feet over the pine forests of Yosemite, El Capitan is a fierce foe for even the most experienced of climbers.
 But to free solo such a landmark, relying fully on one’s own ability, is a risk with terrifying odds and unprecedented rewards.
 “I’ve been dreaming about free soloing El Cap for years,” Honnold says in an interview with AMC Outdoors.
 “But it had proved to be too daunting and big, so I sat on the idea for a while.”

 Confidence and practice were key.
 Honnold spent nearly two years climbing El Capitan over and over to memorize his route, keeping a journal of footholds and trouble spots along the way.
 “The interesting thing about free soloing is that it is all psychological,” he says.
 “If someone doesn’t care if they live or die, they could just walk up and do it.
 Obviously, I was not willing to take those odds.”